jvalencia2001/flashcard-app/README.md

-# **_Flashcard App API_ v1.0**
+# **_Flashcard App API_ v1.5**

-**\*Note: This API is currently undergoing a refactoring process mainly in order to organize functions into services, implement DTO's for the entities, and implement async functions, and standardizing the response format across endpoints.**
+**\*Note: This API recently finished undergoing a refactoring process in which DTO's, services, routers, controllers, asynchronous functions and more were implmeneted.
+This changes were mostly in the code and meant for type safety and performace.
+All functions should work as intended.**

 ### _This is a RESTful API designed to connect with the client side of any flashcard app through HTML request in order to provide said app with basic back-end functionalities.
 The API is written in typescript using express.js and it implements Firebase's Firestore as a database, FIrebase's auth as an auth provider, and Firebase Cloud Functions for scaling._